xayanide/rbxmoduleloader/README.md

 local ReplicatedStorageService = game:GetService("ReplicatedStorage")
 require(ReplicatedStorageService.MainModule)()
 ```
 Take note of its RunContext: `Server`.
-This will load the modules found in `ServerScriptService` and store them in the `shared` global variable, making them globally accessible on other server scripts.
+This will load the modules found in `ServerScriptService` and store them in the `shared` global variable, making them globally accessible on other kinds of scripts for the server.

 4. Make a `ModuleScript` inside `ServerScriptService` that follows the design pattern: